Quantum spin ice in three-dimensional Rydberg atom arrays: Introduction

 Traditionally, the main search space for spin liquids has comprised of solid state systems.
 While consistent progress has been made~\cite{savary2017,knolle2019field}, conclusive evidence for spin liquids is still lacking in these systems.
 One reason is that the same feature that makes spin liquids interesting---being characterized by non-local order parameters---also makes them hard to detect.
 Meanwhile, over the past decade, Rydberg atom arrays have emerged as a promising platform for engineering interacting Hamiltonians~\cite{weimer2010rydberg,ebadi2021quantum,wu2021concise,saffman2010,lukin2001,labuhn2016,jaksch2000,browaeys2016,barredo2016anatom,beguin2013,barredo2018,semeghini2021, bernien2017probing,bluvstein2022quantum,guardado-sanchez2018probing,keesling2019quantum,levine2019parallel,lienhard2018observing,madjarov2020highfidelity,omran2019generation,schauss2015crystallization,song2021quantum}.
 Rydberg states have large principal quantum number $n$ $(\sim 20-100)$, and the van der Waals interaction between them scales as $n^{11}$.
 The strong tunable interactions, along with the ability to customize the lattice of atoms, locally control qubits, and take wavefunction snapshots, make Rydberg atom arrays a competitive platform to explore quantum many-body physics.
 Following theory proposals~\cite{verresen2021,samajdar2021}, promising signs of $\mathbb{Z}_2$ topological order have been observed experimentally on this platform~\cite{semeghini2021}.
-This has sparked a lot of activity over the past two years in the general direction of proposing ways to realize exotic states on quantum devices using analogue quantum simulation~\cite{myerson2022construction,slagle2022quantum,kornjavca2022trimer,zhou2022quantum}, digital quantum simulation~\cite{liu2021methods}, and projective measurements~\cite{tantivasadakarn2022shortest,verresen2021efficiently}.
+This has sparked a lot of activity over the past few years in the general direction of proposing ways to realize exotic states on quantum devices using analogue quantum simulation~\cite{myerson2022construction,slagle2022quantum, giudice2022trimer,zhou2022quantum, tarabunga2023classification, kornjaca2023trimer,ohler2023quantum}, digital quantum simulation~\cite{liu2021methods}, and projective measurements~\cite{tantivasadakarn2022shortest,verresen2021efficiently}.
+However, all of these proposals have been for two-dimensional Rydberg atom arrays.